chicio/chicio.github.io/_posts/2019-03-03-github-pages-progressive-web-app.md

 * `theme_color`, that sets the color of the tool bar, and may be reflected in the app's preview in task switchers.

 There are also other options that could be set, like for example the `orientation`, if you want to enforce a specific orientation of your app.
 You can find a complete description of the fields above in the [Google Web Fundamentals - Web App Manifest](https://developers.google.com/web/fundamentals/web-app-manifest/ "Web app manifest") article.
-So I created all the assets needed for the my web app manifest (a new set of icons of different dimensions) and I put it in the root of my website.
+So I created all the assets needed for my web app manifest (a new set of icons of different dimensions) and I put them in the root of my website.
 Below you can find the entire JSON.

 ```json
 {